testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#strategic, #draft`

 :white_check_mark:  **Do:** Put an invalid message in the queue, and assert that hell does not break loose.
 More specifically, check that a proper monitoring metric is fired, the message is rejected and the queue consumer stays alive.
 Poisoned messages are a known MQ phenomena where some invalid/old messages in the queue cause the handler to crash.
 For example, when due to sender fault a wrong messages schema is stored in a queues and the consumer is not ready for this.
 Since the consumer crashes, the messages are being served again and again and can paralyze an app.
 One should not assume a perfect queue content rather embrace a resillient approach - The consuming code should validate each incoming message schema and stop early in case of failures.
-On the broker/server side, retry limit should be li
+On the broker/server side, retry limit should be defined and once exceeded the message should get redirected to the dead-letter queue (see dedicated bullet)

-Ideas: Assert keep fetching more + Nack, see DLQ bullet, metric, fail fast, paralyze apps,

 <br/>